LEND CURRICULUM DESCRIPTION

 LEND Research Posters

-During the Seminar in Evidence-Based Methods (SEBM) course, students participate in a 68-hour, 2-semester course with a combination of didactic sessions, evidence-based interdisciplinary team projects, and oral and poster presentations.
-All teams engage a community partner at the local, state or national level as a project collaborator.
-The year culminates with poster and oral presentations in Albany with the New York State Department of Health and locally at WIHD.
-Below are the posters and abstracts created by the LEND class of 2018.
+As part of the Seminar in Evidence-Based Methods (SEBM) course, trainees complete a 68-hour, two-semester experience that integrates a combination of didactic sessions, evidence-based interdisciplinary team projects, and oral and poster presentations.
+The year culminates with poster and oral presentations in Albany with the New York State Department of Health and at the Westchester Institute for Human Development (WIHD)

 Faculty: Jenean Castillo, PhD